usechainin/.github/profile/README.md

 With a commitment to **authenticity**, **ChainIn** employs blockchain technology to **verify** and **validate** user credentials, ensuring a **secure** and **transparent** environment for both businesses and job seekers alike.

-Experience the future of job searching and business connections with our privacy-focused, authenticity-driven dApp at **🚀 <a href="https://chainin.netlify.app/">ChainIn</a> 🚀**
+Experience the future of job searching and business connections with our privacy-focused, authenticity-driven dApp at **<a href="https://chainin.netlify.app/">ChainIn</a> 🚀**

 ### ⛑️ How it works